KYMT

 KYMT (93.1 FM, 93-1 The Mountain) is a commercial radio station in Las Vegas, Nevada.
-KYMT is owned by iHeartMedia, and airs a mainstream rock radio format.
-KYMT's studios and offices are on Meade Avenue in Las Vegas, a mile west of the Strip, while its transmitter is on Potosi Mountain southwest of the Las Vegas Valley.
-From its high perch, the station's 24,000 watt signal can be heard over much of Southern Nevada and into California.
+It airs a mainstream rock radio format and is owned by iHeartMedia, Inc. KYMT's studios and offices are on Meade Avenue in Las Vegas, a mile west of the Strip, while its transmitter is on Potosi Mountain southwest of the Las Vegas Valley.
+From its high perch, the station's 23,500 watt signal can be heard over much of Southern Nevada and into California.

-KYMT broadcasts in HD.
-On its HD2 channel, it airs an Rhythmic contemporary format, known as "Real 103.9", which is also heard on a 250 watt FM translator station K280DD at 103.9 MHz.
-On its HD3 channel, it airs a Christian Contemporary format, known as "K-LOVE 93.1 HD3".
+KYMT broadcasts using HD Radio technology.
+On its HD2 channel, it airs a rhythmic contemporary format, known as "Real 103.9", which is also heard on a 250 watt FM translator station K280DD at 103.9 MHz.
+On its HD3 channel, it carries K-Love's Christian contemporary programming.

 History

-Adult contemporary (1980-1984)
+AC and smooth jazz

-In 1980, the station first signed on as KUDO, owned by the Quality Broadcasting Company, airing an adult contemporary format.
+The station signed on the air on March 6, 1980.
+Its original call sign was KUDO and its studios were on East Tropicana Avenue.
+It was owned by the Quality Broadcasting Company, airing an adult contemporary format.

-Hot adult contemporary (1984-1986)

-From 1984 to 1986 it shifted to Hot AC music and was known as "Music 93".
+From 1984 to 1986 it shifted to hot adult contemporary music and was known as "Music 93".

-Smooth jazz (1986-1992)

 KUDO lasted for seven years until 1987 when the station switched to a new-age/smooth jazz sound as KEYV ("The Key").
 The smooth jazz format remained until early 1992.

-Adult alternative (1992)
+AAA, country and oldies

 In February 1992, The Key changed its format to adult album alternative or "AAA", retaining the "Key" branding.

-Country (1992-1996)

-This eclectic format was on the air for about 7 months, when a country music format began as "Hit Kickin' Country Y93," signing on in September 1992.
+This eclectic format was on the air for about seven months, when a country music format began as "Hit Kickin' Country Y93", signing on in September 1992.
 Y93 was one three country radio stations heard in the Las Vegas area.

-Oldies (1996-2006)

 The station then switched to oldies in mid-May 1996, first as "Big Oldies" KBGO and then "Kool 93.1" KQOL-FM in 1998.
 The station continued airing an oldies format as "Kool 93.1" until August 2006.

-Rhythmic hits (2006-2010)
+Move to rhythmic hits

 On August 30, 2006, KQOL-FM flipped to a dance-friendly rhythmic adult contemporary format as KPLV ("93.1 The Party").
 The station's playlist consisted of a mix of current and upbeat rhythmic pop/R&B/dance and classic disco from the 1970s, 1980s, 1990s and today.
 The station also aired Whoopi Goldberg's syndicated morning show, Wake Up With Whoopi.

-The KOOL Oldies format continued on KPLV's HD-2 channel, where The Greatest Hits of the 1960s and '70s ran commercial free, 24 hours a day.
-In 2008, it was replaced with a gay-oriented dance format from iHeart, known as Pride Radio.
-On August 29, 2015, KPLV-HD2 began stunting with Christmas music, which led into the September 4 debut of urban contemporary "Real 103.9," simulcasted on translator K280DD 103.9 FM.
+The "Kool Oldies" format continued on KPLV's HD-2 channel until 2008, when it was replaced with a gay-oriented dance format from iHeart, known as Pride Radio.
+On August 29, 2015, KPLV-HD2 began stunting with Christmas music, which led into the September 4 debut of urban contemporary "Real 103.9," simulcast on translator K280DD 103.9 FM.

-Top 40 (2010-2015)

 By 2010, KPLV moved to a more Top 40 format.
 In September 2010, KPLV was placed on Mediabase's Rhythmic panel.
 In April 2011, KPLV was moved to Mediabase's contemporary hit radio panel.